jasonjohnson/pyrens/README.md

 Pyrens
 ======

-Pyrens is an experiment to develop a Lisp runtime for Python.
-At this time, it is not considered viable for any production use.
+Pyrens is an experimental Lisp runtime for Python.
+At this time, it is not considered production-worthy.

 Example
 -------